pmeeny/CI-MS3-FootballMemories/README.md

 ![Latest Memories](football_memories/static/images/readme/login.PNG)
 - A 404 page is displayed if the page the user accesses does not exist
 ![404 page](football_memories/static/images/testing/404_desktop.png)
+- When the user registers or logs in to the site successfully, they are brought to the memories page and a welcome message is displayed, for example <code>flash("Registration Successful!")<code>

 #### User Stories feature 4
 - User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country, and I will be navigated to the memories page.
 All fields must be provided